rodekruis/helpful-information/docs/Guide-How_to_set_up_an_instance.md

   - [ ] Go to the file: `.github/workflows/deploy-github-pages.yml` and click "**Edit this file**" (pencil icon)
   - [ ] Configure the necessary variables; see comment lines to understand what each variable does
+  - [ ] Specifically make sure to fill in the Google Sheets ID number under REGIONS_SHEET_IDS
   - [ ] Save/Commit the changes
   - [ ] Verify the deployment is triggered by going to the "**Actions**"-tab and checking the latest run
   - [ ] After a successful run, the instance should be available on the chosen URL